PrsPrsBK/tern-def-tbext/README.md

 I confirmed only with vim. install [tern-for-vim](https://github.com/ternjs/tern_for_vim) and add to project's `.tern-project` file.
-This package includes two definition-files.
+This package include a definition-file.

 ```.tern-project
 {